+I think that it may be time to take a short break.
 I hope that the introduction has shown that we are dealing with something which is very simple to use but is also very powerful in features.
 There are lots of details which need to be learned to understand and use everything to its fullest capabilities and it is up to you to decide whether you want this or would like to simply use the μ Tasker and its capabilities as a platform for your own application development.
 In any case you have just learned the basics of a powerful tool which is not only great fun but can really save you lots of development time.

-3. Testing on the Target
+Testing on the target

 Up until now we have been using the simulator and hopefully you will agree too that it is a very useful tool.
-We have tested some quite useful code designed to run on the AVR32 and done this in an environment enabling us to do embedded IP stuff in real time.
-We haven't actually done any debugging or added new code but you can probably already imagine the advantages of being able to write and test it on the PC before moving to the target.
+We have tested some quite useful code designed to run on the M5223X and done this is an environment enabling us to do embedded IP stuff in real time.
+We haven't actually done any debugging or added new code but you can probably imagine the advantages of being able to write and test it on the PC before moving to the target.